Why I (probably) won't become a React Developer

 So, what now?

-The plan should be to continue focussing on WordPress but find a role that has enough growth that enable me to move into other areas within the business.
+The plan should be to continue focusing on WordPress but find a role that has enough growth that enable me to move into other areas within the business.
 I realise that as well as getting paid for what I do it is equally important that employers invest in growth.
 Not just in the business, but the employees.
 My current role is not offering this.

 The great thing about WordPress developer roles is that they are (probably) going to be about for my entire working life.
 The sheer number of sites using it means there will always be work to get my hands on.
-If (younger) developers are switching to React, it hopefully reduces the overall pool of expert WordPress developers further down the road.
+If (younger) developers are switching to React development, it hopefully reduces the overall pool of expert WordPress developers further down the road.

-React could be a passing phase.
+React development could be a passing phase.
 Doubtful, but a possibility, and putting all of my eggs in that basket while rejecting the time spent with WordPress could be terrible.

-It doesn’t mean I would stop working with React.
+It doesn’t mean I would stop working with React developer tools.
 I still have my Gatsby sites that require maintenance.
 They give me enough of a challenge to break away from PHP development.
 As well as those sites, my hope is that I can take on freelance work that would use headless WordPress and Gatsby/React.
 Doing things that way would hopefully relieve the itch I seem to get once or twice a year.

 But as far as becoming a React developer.
 That idea is dead.
 The bar for entry is too high.